|

 The meaning of PREDICTIVE is of, relating to, or usable or valuable for prediction.
 How to use predictive in a sentence.

-PREDICTIVE meaning: 1. relating to the ability to predict: 2. used to describe a computer system that predicts what is….
+PREDICTIVE definition: 1. relating to the ability to predict: 2. used to describe a computer system that predicts what is….
 Learn more.

 You use predictive to describe something such as a test, science, or theory that is concerned with determining what will happen in the future.